13th INTERNATIONAL MEETING

 MINISYMPOSIUM - THE BRAIN ON ESTROGENS: HOW STEROIDS SHAPE BEHAVIOR, BRAIN ACTIVITY, AND NEUROPLASTICITY

-14:30 Ellen de Bruijn (The Netherlands) Outcomes of the international expert meeting on the effects of hormonal fluctuations on neurocognitive functioning across the female lifespan
+14:30 Ellen de Bruijn (The Netherlands) Changing Landscapes: Outcomes of an International expert meeting on hormonal fluctuations and neurocognition across the female lifespan

 15:00 Erica Comasco (Swedeen) Estrogen, nicotine and reward